 Santa Monica State Beach

 The Santa Monica Pier divides the state beach into a north section and a south section.
-It’s a day-use only beach.
+It’s a day-use-only beach.
 Find lifeguard stations sprinkled along the beach.

 The Santa Monica Pier is located at 200 Santa Monica Pier.
-Street parking available by meter.
+Street parking is available by meter.
 Restrooms and rinse-off showers are available along the bike path.

 Will Rogers State Beach

-Just north of Los Angeles, find Will Rogers State Beach with about two miles of beach to explore.
+Just north of Los Angeles, find Will Rogers State Beach, with about two miles of beach to explore.
 Named after the 1930s movie actor, Will Rogers’s widow donated the land for the beach after his death.

 Find a playground, volleyball courts, a bike path and walkway.
 Will Rogers State Beach also offers showers.